-If you don’t want to back up your data manually, then consider getting support from a WordPress professional, or use a WordPress backup plugin.
+If you don’t want to do your own backups, then consider hiring a professional, or use a WordPress backup plugin.

-- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress backups here: Back Up, Copy & Keep Your WordPress Sites Protected With Backup Creator Plugin For WP
+- You can read about a great WordPress backup plugin that we recommend using to perform automated WordPress file and database backups here: Backup, Copy And Protect Your WP Website With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory